 Despite how many articles you may have read on ‘the health benefits of wine’, alcohol is not considered a health food.
 The fact that you wake up feeling pretty lousy should be enough proof of this.
-While there is nothing wrong with enjoying a drink or two, how much alcohol you drink is something you need to be more conscious of – particularly during the silly season.
+While there is nothing wrong with enjoying a drink or two, how much you drink is something you need to be more conscious of – particularly during the silly season.

 The guidelines in Australia recommend one alcoholic drink per day for women and no more than two for men, however, consuming alcohol in excess is becoming more and more common.
-Drinking too much alcohol during the festive season can take its toll, so here are some things that you may want to consider before gulping down that next glass….
+Drinking too much during the festive season can take its toll, so here are some things that you may want to consider before gulping down that next glass….

 Firstly, what is alcohol?

 The active ingredient in alcoholic beverages that makes you ‘drunk’ is called ethanol.
 It is produced by yeasts when they digest sugar in certain carbohydrate rich foods, such as grapes (wine) or grains (beer).

 Alcohol is a diuretic (meaning it makes you pee more often than you usually would).
 All those trips to the bathroom strip water and electrolytes from your body, causing whole body dehydration, including skin.
 Drinking often is thought to deprive the skin of vital vitamins and nutrients and over time can have detrimental effects on your skin.
 Alcohol can also cause inflammation, resulting in redness (this is why some people look flushed when they drink).
 It can also exacerbate skin conditions like acne and eczema.